+- Employer safe harbor contributions

-- Employer matching contributions - Employee "rollover" contributions
+- Employer matching contributions

+- Employee "rollover" contributions

 ARTICLE I PARTICIPATION IN THE PLAN

 How do I participate in the Plan?

 Provided you are not an Excluded Employee, you may become a "Participant" in the Plan once you have satisfied the eligibility requirements and reached your "Entry Date."
 The following describes the eligibility requirements and Entry Dates that apply.
 You should contact the Administrator if you have questions about the timing of your Plan participation.